itsakmak/envrio_databases/README.md

     <tr>
       <td>station_id</td>
       <td>int</td>
-      <td>The id of the station that the sensor-meter is connected to</td>
+      <td>The ID of the station that the sensor-meter is connected to</td>
     </tr>
     <tr>
       <td>rtu_id</td>
       <td>int</td>
-      <td>The id of the remote terminal unit that the sensor-meter is connected to</td>
+      <td>The ID of the remote terminal unit that the sensor-meter is connected to</td>
     </tr>
     <tr>
       <td rowspan="4">farms_registry</td>